Law enforcement: Law enforcement agencies

-Most law enforcement is conducted by some type of law enforcement agency.
-The most typical agency that fulfills this role is a police force.
-Police are generally staffed by civilians, in that they are not a branch of the military, though some militaries do have branches that enforce laws among the civilian populace, often called gendarmerie, security forces, or internal troops.
-Social investment in enforcement through such organizations can be massive, both in terms of the resources invested in the activity, and in the number of people professionally engaged to perform those functions.
+Most law enforcement is conducted by some law enforcement agency, typically a police force.
+Civilians generally staff police agencies, which are typically not a military branch.
+However, some militaries do have branches that enforce laws among the civilian populace, often called gendarmerie, security forces, or internal troops.
+Social investment in enforcement through such organizations can be massive in terms of the resources invested in the activity and the number of people professionally engaged to perform those functions.

 Law enforcement agencies are limited to operating within a specified jurisdiction.
-These are typically organized in three basic levels: national, regional, and municipal.
-However, depending on certain factors, there may be more or less levels, or they may be merged: in the U.S., there are federal, state, county, and municipal law enforcement agencies; in Canada, some territories may only have national-level law enforcement, while some provinces have national, provincial, and municipal; in Japan, there is a national police agency, which supervises all prefectural police departments; and in Niger, there is a national police for urban areas, and a gendarmerie for rural areas, both technically national-level.
-In some cases, there may be multiple agencies at the same level, but they may have different focuses: for example, in the U.S., the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives are both national-level federal law enforcement agencies, but the DEA focuses on narcotics crimes, while the ATF focuses on weapon regulation violations.
+These are typically organized into three basic levels: national, regional, and municipal.
+However, depending on certain factors, there may be more or less levels, or they may be merged: in the United States, there are federal, state, and local police and sheriff agencies; in Canada, some territories may only have national-level law enforcement, while some provinces have national, provincial, and municipal; in Japan, there is a national police agency, which supervises the police agencies for each individual prefecture; and in Niger, there is a national police for urban areas and a gendarmerie for rural areas, both technically national-level.
+In some cases, there may be multiple agencies at the same level but with different focuses: for example, in the United States, the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives are both national-level federal law enforcement agencies, but the DEA focuses on narcotics crimes, while the ATF focuses on weapon regulation violations.

-Various segments of society may have their own specialist law enforcement agency, such as the military having military police or airports having their own airport police.
-Private police may exist in some jurisdictions, often to provide dedicated law enforcement for infrastructure, such as railroad police.
+Various segments of society may have their own specialist law enforcement agency, such as the military having military police, schools having school police or campus police, or airports having airport police.
+Private police may exist in some jurisdictions, often to provide dedicated law enforcement for privately owned property or infrastructure, such as railroad police for private railways or hospital police for privately owned hospital campuses.